passwd0/super-hexagon/README.md

 This is a clone of the game Super Hexagon, made in Three.js.

 ### How to play
-move the little triangle to rotate the hexagon and avoid the walls.
+move the little triangle to avoid the walls.

 ### Controls
 - `Right Arrow` to rotate clockwise